- Insurance Cover

 Seminars & Events

-The UK Club regularly organises both technical presentations its membership such as the Athens forum on Life at Sea.
+The UK Club regularly organises presentations and training seminars for its Members.
 The Club is able to call upon the world’s most expert and influential speakers to address our Members on topical and relevant issues.

 Sometimes these presentations and events address the needs of specialist groups within the membership.
 In the United States an annual Bodily Injury Team Seminar is held by Thomas Miller Americas Inc. bringing personal injury claims specialists together from the Club’s American Members, and those from further afield.
 Such events take place in all the regions where the Club is represented.

 One of the most important activities of the Club is advancing the interests of its Members as an industry.
 Its recognised expertise in legal liability and technical risk management issues leads to frequent participation in governmental and industry meetings and debates.
-UK Club executives regularly take part in the activities of forums such as the IMO, Intertanko, EU, the International Group of P&I clubs and
+UK Club executives regularly take part in the activities of forums such as the IMO, Intertanko, EU and the International Group of P&I clubs.

 UK Club executives are frequently in demand as speakers for industry conferences on a wide range of issues.
 UK Club speakers have presented papers on piracy, overweight containers, handling and preparing dangerous cargoes, pollution and stowaways, as well as giving general presentations on P&I as an insurance class.